 Why do tech companies love to ask questions like “How would you explain our SaaS platform to your grandmother?” at job interviews?
 It’s not because they want your grandma to subscribe to their service, it’s because explaining complex topics in simple terms is no easy feat and doing it well means winning customers.

 Museums are experts at breaking down hard-to-understand topics for general audiences.
 Science museums, in particular, tackle topics as abstract and complex as black holes in ways that every visitor — even the ones being pushed in strollers — can understand.
-Event marketers can learn from museums about how to make complex ideas come alive through playful storytelling and hands-on, immersive experiences.
-And with three decades of experience working in both trade shows and museums, Group Delphi has learned a lot about how to engage audiences in both contexts.
+Museums teach us about how to make complex ideas come alive through playful storytelling and hands-on, immersive experiences.

 Here are some tips for bringing complex concepts to life, all inspired by our work with museums.